-[...] empirical testing of random number generators is very important, and yet no comprehensive, flexible, state-of-the-art software is available for that, aside from the one we are now introducing.
+empirical testing of random number generators is very important, and yet no comprehensive, flexible, state-of-the-art software is available for that, aside from the one we are now introducing.
 The aim of the TestU01 library is to provide a general and extensive set of software tools for statistical testing of random number generators.
 It implements a larger variety of tests than any other available competing library we know. [...]
 TestU01 was developed and refined during the past 15 years and beta versions have been available over the Internet for a few years already.
 It will be maintained and updated on a regular basis in the future.

-TestU01 showed [14], table I, section 7, a “sobering” result for many well-known random number generators which were “respectable”; [18], section 2.1.2, page 6:
+TestU01’s results were ‘sobering’ [14] for many ‘respectable’ and well-known random number generators [18]:

 [Pierre L’Ecuyer and Richard Simard] made a very significant contribution to the world of random-number–generator testing when they created the TestU01 statistical test suite.
 Other suites, such as [DIEHARD], had existed previously, but TestU01 (which included a large number of previously independently published tests, and applied them at scale) vastly increased the scope and thoroughness of the testing process.

-The library comes with three predefined battery of tests: SmallCrush, the small one, Crush, the medium-sized one and BigCrush.
-SmallCrush is the quickest and it should finish under a minute on most modern desktop computers.
-Crush can take a few hours and BigCrush takes various hours or perhaps a day.
+The library comes with three predefined test batteries: SmallCrush, the small one, Crush, the medium-sized one and BigCrush.
+SmallCrush is the quickest, and it should finish in under a minute on most modern desktop computers.
+Crush can take a few hours, and BigCrush takes many hours or perhaps a day.

-How about alternatives to TestU01?
-Two other packages compete with TestU01: PractRand 0.94 [24] and gjrand 4.2.1 [25], but neither has been formally published.
+As for alternatives to TestU01, two other packages are competitors: PractRand 0.94 [24] and gjrand 4.2.1 [25], but neither has been formally published.

 a note on using the testu01 library

-An inconvenience of TestU01 is that it’s restricted to the C programming language.
-It is a C library, after all: it won’t just run without a programmer to write a program that takes advantage of the library.
-Besides, given that TestU01 is written in C, it wouldn’t be straightforward to use it from another programming language: one would have to know how to access a C library from within the chosen programming language.
+An inconvenience of TestU01 is that it is restricted to the C programming language.
+It is a C library, after all; it cannot run unless a programmer writes a program that takes advantage of the library.
+Besides, given that TestU01 is written in C, it would not be straightforward to use it from another programming language, as one would have to know how to access a C library from within the chosen programming language.

-This inconvenience has been mitigated by crush [26], [27], a program capable of testing your random number generator against any of the three TestU01 batteries, given the data is available at a file on disk or the data can be produced at run time.
+This inconvenience has been mitigated by crush [26], [27], a program capable of testing a random number generator against any of the three TestU01 batteries, given the data is available on a file on a disk or can be produced at run time.
 For example, suppose one would like to test one’s local /dev/urandom against the largest TestU01 battery.
 It suffices to say to the shell:

 %crush --battery big --name xyz < /dev/urandom